river-lockhart/CS300-Dominoes/README.md

 # Section 2

-- Player structure needs to be defined (src\main\java\controllers\Player.java) AiPlayer will extend Player
+- Player structure needs to be defined (src\main\java\controllers\Player.java) - Movement is Defined

 - AIPlayer rules need to be defined (src\main\java\controllers\AIPlayer.java)

 - Need to create rules for how dominoes will be placed on the table (src\main\java\models\TableLayout.java)

-- Dominoes in player hand need to be able to be dragged and dropped onto table, as well as rotated with a key event (src\main\java\models\TableLayout.java)
+- Dominoes in player hand need to be able to be dragged and dropped onto table, as well as rotated with a key event (src\main\java\models\TableLayout.java) - Still need table, movement is defined

 - Win state needs to be defined